Diffusion Processes on Implicit Manifolds: Data-driven construction of diffusions on implicit manifolds

 We may now define a data-driven version of the SDE \eqref{eq:ambient-manifdold-SDE}

 where $\mathsf{\Gamma}$ is the CDC operator \eqref{eq:CDC-def} associated to $\mathsf{L}$ from Eq. \eqref{eq:smoothed-rwgl}.
 By Theorem \ref{thrm:L-extension}, Eq. \eqref{eq:data-driven-SDE} is the data-driven, ambient-valued SDE corresponding to Eq. \eqref{eq:manifold-diffusion} that smoothly extends the drift term $b$.
-The following result justifies the operator limit of the discrete generator induced by the graph Laplacian, $L_N$, to the Laplace-Beltrami operator $\Delta_\mathcal{M}$.
-Further, it establishes that the trajectories of the induced by these generators converge in law on path space $C[0,T]$ to the corresponding manifold diffusion.
+The following result justifies the operator limit of the discrete generator induced by the graph Laplacian, $L_N$, to the Laplace-Beltrami operator $\Delta_\mathcal{M}$, and asserts that the trajectories induced by these generators converge in law on path space $C[0,T]$ to the corresponding manifold diffusion.